datanav/docs/technical/webcrm-tripletex.rst

      - "integer"

-Webcrm Products to Tripletex Product
+WebCRM Products to Tripletex Product
 ------------------------------------
-Every Webcrm Products will be synchronized with a Tripletex Product.
+Every WebCRM Products will be synchronized with a Tripletex Product.

-Once a link between a Webcrm Products and a Tripletex Product is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Products and a Tripletex Product is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Products and a Tripletex Product:
+The following properties are synchronized between a WebCRM Products and a Tripletex Product:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Products Property
+   * - WebCRM Products Property
      - Tripletex Product Property
      - Tripletex Data Type
    * - ProductCostPrice